 While students will gain knowledge in the content of the social sciences, the primary goal of this course is to guide students in developing the knowledge, skills, and attitudes for effective teaching of elementary social studies.
 In addition to an emphasis on integrating technology into the Social Studies curriculum, students will experience the kinds of instructional methods and strategies that are recommended as current best practices.
 Students will engage in activities and assignments that will foster reflection and discussion addressing the components of geography, history, government, economics, and sociology.

-Addresses teacher’s roles in educating children and youth with disabilities.
+Addresses teachers’ roles in educating children and youth with disabilities.
 Students examine the social construction of disability, disability legislation; rights and responsibilities of parents, educators, and students; and universal design for learning.
 Topics include historical and theoretical frameworks and legal mandates that have shaped the current field of special education, as well as the needs and characteristics of individuals with disabilities.
 This course contains a field requirement.